Saturday, July 27, 2024

 Richard Howard/Inner Voices

 Him, I knew I liked.
 Inner Voices is a selection of his poetry from 1963-2003, so covering most of his career, but not all: he died in 2022.
-Howard was gay; in era when confessional poetry was king, his early poetry was pleasantly out-of-step, voicing Edith Wharton or John Ruskin.
+Howard was gay; in an era when confessional poetry was king, his early poetry was pleasantly out-of-step, voicing Edith Wharton or John Ruskin.
 His book Untitled Subjects won the Pulitzer for poetry in 1969; it's a series of monologues by Victorian-era commoners, funny and touching.

 By the late 70s though he's mined that vein and I felt there was a falling off.
 Then come the 80s and it's become both possible, but also maybe required, to acknowledge one's homosexuality.
 There are AIDS poems; it was a tough period.
 But it added a new weight to his poetry, without taking away his humour.